-Looking for Bed Bugs
+How to Look for Bed Bugs

-Also keep an eye out for droppings the bed bugs might have left behind in the hotel room.
+Also, keep an eye out for droppings the bed bugs might have left behind in the hotel room.
 They'd appear as small brown spots, possibly tinged with blood.
 Check the sheets and mattress for these tiny spots.

-What to Do if You See a Bed Bug
+What to Do If You See a Bed Bug

-You don't even have to catch one; if you see a bed bug, take a picture with your cell phone to show the hotel manager.
+If you suspect there are bed bugs in your hotel, take a picture with your cell phone to show the hotel manager.
 Don't expect any bed bugs you see to stay in one place while you call down to the hotel staff; they crawl about as fast as ants and like to hide.

+If you have a reasonable suspicion that bed bugs are infesting your hotel room, consider leaving, as bed bugs travel to other rooms through cracks in the ceiling, floors, and walls.
 Thus, switching to another room is not a safe bet.
 Let the hotel manager know right away about the bed bugs; the hotel needs to be able to address the problem immediately.

-Even if you don't see any signs of bed bugs in your hotel, you should be careful not to allow any the opportunity to hitch a ride home with you.
+Even if you don't see any signs of bed bugs in your hotel, be careful not to allow any the opportunity to hitch a ride home with you.
 Don't put your clothes on the carpet or on upholstered chairs.
 Likewise, keep your suitcase off the floor and the bed.
 Use a metal suitcase rack if one is available.